adambard/learnxinyminutes-docs/perl6.html.markdown

 }

 ## * Role/class phasers
-COMPOSE { "When a role is composed into a class. /!\ NOT YET IMPLEMENTED /!\" }
+COMPOSE { "When a role is composed into a class. /!\ NOT YET IMPLEMENTED" }

 # They allow for cute trick or clever code ...:
 say "This code took " ~ (time - CHECK time) ~ "s to run";